Linux for ARM development boards

 - A vibrant community.

-- Debian or Ubuntu based.
+- Armbian Linux is availble as Debian and Ubuntu based images.
 Compiled from scratch,

 - Install images are reduced to actual data size and resized at first boot,